 creativity tool # 3: Books *

 And books are the easiest ones “to use” to inspire creativity: parent’s don’t need to do anything to make them work their magic.
 Sometimes, parents don’t even need to read them to their children because illustrations do the job instead.
 Have your child, who is not reading yet, ever offered to read you a book?
 He can, of course.
 He will created his own version.
-He might not know it, but at the moment, when he tells you a story relying on pictures, he is practicing his storytelling skills as well as his creativity.
+He might not know it, but at the moment, when he tells you a story relying on pictures, he is practicing his storytelling skills as well as his imagination.

 Reenacting and Making up Stories